wwwtyro/vixel/README.md

 </p>

 ## Live demo
-There's a voxel scene editor you can play with [here](https://wwwtyro.github.io/vixel-editor/) that shows Vixel in action.
+There's a voxel scene editor you can view [here](https://wwwtyro.github.io/vixel/) that shows Vixel in action.

 ## Example